ajschmidt01/stat679work/hw2/results/readme.md

   3. Water temperature (F)
   4. Energy reading (KWh)

-Note that the first row of the csv file is a header with a title, and the second row is a header with column names.
+Note that the first row of the csv file is a header with variable names.

 This csv file was last updated on November 17, 2016.